WebAR-rocks/WebAR.rocks.object/README.md

 ## Object specifications

-The training of a specific neural network to detect and track a targeted object (or several objects) is not included in the entry fee or license fee of this repository.

-We train the neural network from a 3D model The training can last from 1 week to 2 months depending on the complexity of the use-case.
-Contact-us to get a proposal for you specific use-case.

 ### Target object dimensions

 The target object needs to have an aspect ratio between 1/2.5 and 2.5.
 An object with an aspect ratio of 1 fits into a square (same width and same height).
 For example a standard Redbull can aspect ratio is 2.5 (height / diameter).